radiantlogic-v8/documentation-new/documentation/installation/advanced/deploying-with-istio.md

+---
+title: Deploying with Istio Service Mesh
+description: Learn how to deploy self-managed Identity Data Management with Istio Service Mesh.
+---

 # Deploying with Istio Service Mesh

 This guide describes a production-oriented approach to deploying Identity Data Management/IDDM on Kubernetes with Istio as the service mesh.
 The objective is to establish controlled ingress and egress, enforce service-to-service security, and maintain full compatibility with LDAP/LDAPS traffic and Identity Data Management init container behavior.